-A blend of all three Champagne grapes, usually 40% Pinot Meunier, 30% Pinot Noir and 20% Chardonnay.
-Fermented three weeks at 13°C. Made from the current vintage plus reserve wines from the previous two years.
+A blend of all three Champagne grapes.
+It’s usually 40% Pinot Meunier, 30% Pinot Noir and 20% Chardonnay.
+Fermented for three weeks at 13°C. Made from the current vintage plus reserve wines from the previous two years.
 36 months on the lees and a dosage of 10 g/l.
 A soft mousse with long slow beading and tiny

 A soft mousse with long slow beading and tiny persistent bubbles.
 Initially, very fresh before roundness and richness appear.
 Long and vinous, some brioche autolysis from the lees ageing.
 Nothing aggressive.
 If you’re used to aggressive NV’s, this is a shock.
 Drinking now and at any time in the next ten years, will develop.

 A demi-sec version is also available, gently sweet, made in the same manner except for a higher dosage.
 By the same means, an Extra-Brut version has no dosage, which tastes more biscuity, with hints of quince.

 Sous Bois is a relatively recent addition to the range, launched in 2010.
 It’s a little different in style because the base wines are vinified and matured in oak.
 It’s a darker yellow colour.
 There is a buttery texture, and the fruit has moved towards citrus.
 You don’t taste any wood directly, but you do get caramel notes, a little smoke and a grilled nut finish.
 A food wine, definitely delicious.
 Still definitely Billecart-Salmon too.

 Blanc de Blancs Grand Cru NV